Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 It's not a crime.

-I know about the fair tax, John Linder and Neil, who is a good friend of mine, by the way, Neil Bortz wrote the book on the fair tax, and I know that that uh that Huckabee is in favor of the fair tax.
+I know about the fair tax, John Linder and Neil, who is a good friend of mine, by the way.

 That's essentially what he's saying.

-Uh and I admire that, by the way.
+And I admire that, by the way.

-Reagan had the ability to do this.
+Reagan has the ability to do this.

-I refused to get on board, perult people calling me, hassling me, saying, Hey, Perot's your guy.
+Perot people calling me, hassling me, saying, hey, Perot's your guy.

-Però is exactly what we're talking about.
+Perot is exactly what we're talking about.

 Turned out I was right.

-That's that's not the point.
+That's not the point.

-But at the same time, um I spent a very focused weekend here because I was in a funk.
+But at the same time, I spent a very focused weekend here because I was in a funk.

 I was in a funk since Friday's show.